IOTechSystems/xrt-examples/AzureSphere/README.md

 4. Either [ModbusPal](https://iotech.jfrog.io/artifactory/public/ModbusPal.jar) Java Modbus simulator, or a Damocles2 Mini connected by wired EtherNet to a Guardian 100 module
 5. Azure IoT Hub setup (insert link to XRT Azure Sphere User Guide)
-6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant and enabled for developmnent (connected by USB cable to host).
+6. Guardian 100 module hardware claimed by Azure Sphere Cloud Tenant and enabled for development

+    - Connected to host via micro-USB cable where the port is only accessible by taking the top casing off

 `azsphere device claim`